Alex Barros-Curtis: Parliamentary career

 On 31 May 2024, it was announced Barros-Curtis had been selected as Labour candidate for the safe Cardiff constituency of Cardiff West, after the sitting Labour MP, Kevin Brennan, had announced his intention to stand down.
 The selection had been made by a panel composed of Welsh Labour's Welsh Executive Committee and representatives from the local Labour parties.
-Anger was expressed by Labour Party members that Barros-Curtis lived in London, had no connection to the area and had been "parachuted" onto the constituency without meaningful local input into the decision.
+Anger was expressed by Labour Party members that Barros-Curtis lived in London, had no connection to the area and had been "parachuted" into the constituency without meaningful local input into the decision.
 It was reported that the Senedd member for Cardiff West (and former Wales First Minister), Mark Drakeford, had refused to share the same office and was looking for new premises.

 Barros-Curtis won the Cardiff West election with approximately one third of the votes (16,442) with a majority of 7,019 over the second-placed Plaid Cymru candidate.
-He said he wanted "to get to work straight away", make a home for himself in the area and convince the voters "not all politicians are the same".

 Personal life

-Barros-Curtis is openly gay and has a husband.
+Barros-Curtis is gay and has a husband.